FYI – A portion of the Strasbourg Grid will be closed Monday

 71 |

-Little to no rain fell this week, helping to dry up areas with excess moisture.
-The Bradwell area has received 91 mm of rainfall since April 1, the greatest amount for both the region and the province.
-Topsoil moisture conditions on cropland are rated as six per cent surplus, 68 per cent adequate, 25 per cent short and one per cent very short.
-Hay land and pasture topsoil moisture is rated as eight per cent surplus, 60 per cent adequate, 28 per cent short and four per cent very short.
-While some areas are in need of rain to help crops emerge, other areas need heat to help dry fields.
+The recent rain slightly improved cropland topsoil moisture conditions in some areas, although hay land and pasture topsoil moisture conditions are deteriorating.
+Topsoil moisture conditions on cropland are rated as five per cent surplus, 55 per cent adequate, 35 per cent short and five per cent very short.
+Hay land and pasture topsoil moisture is rated as one per cent surplus, 43 per cent adequate, 47 per cent short and nine per cent very short.